-Technology has exploded in the last 10 years and for youth & young adult soccer it can be both a positive and negative.
-Parents, coaches and players can all take advantage of the resources, but what if you are learning and doing the wrong things?
-Not too many players actually spend time on their own to work on their craft.
-There are many who spend hours on juggling or doing skills like ‘Brazilian toe tap’.
-Doing the wrong things will waste your time and talent, but doing the right things will take you to a whole new level.
+Technology has exploded in the last 15 years and for youth & young adult soccer it can be both a positive and negative.
+Parents, coaches and players can all take advantage of the resources, but what if you are learning the wrong things?
+Not too many players spend time on their own to work on the right stuff.
+There are many who spend hours on juggling or doing skills like ‘Brazilian toe taps’.
+Doing the wrong things will waste your time and talent.
+Doing the right things will take you to a whole new level.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Are you wasting your time?

-In just a few seconds you can find out who the top players and teams in the world as well as how-to videos on YouTube.
+Due to technology, in just a few seconds you can find out who the top players and teams in the world are as well as how-to videos on YouTube.

-Good thing is players who don’t live in a big soccer town now have ways to improve their skills.
-This raises the overall level & gives opportunity for those who want it.
+Good thing: players who don’t live in a big soccer town have ways to improve.
+Therefore, it raises the overall level & gives opportunity to those who want it.

 Bad thing: what if most of the players learning are spending too much time on the WRONG stuff?